 15 if you need something to sit between existing levels.

-This solution uses stores the values in a map and uses a function to check the value is valid and returns it if it is.
+This solution stores the values in a map and uses a function to check the value is valid and returns it if it is.

 This makes your